Aesthetic Clinics in Birmingham

 Are aesthetic clinics in Birmingham regulated?

-Practitioners performing aesthetic treatments should hold current statutory registration — General Medical Council (GMC) for doctor-led clinics, General Dental Council (GDC) for dentist-led clinics or Nursing and Midwifery Council (NMC) for nurse-led clinics.
-Care Quality Commission (CQC) registration is not currently mandatory for cosmetic aesthetic clinics in England, but where a clinic voluntarily holds Care Quality Commission registration this demonstrates an exceptionally high level of clinical governance.
-The Aesthetic Standard notes CQC status on every clinic profile where applicable.
+Aesthetic treatments in England are not currently regulated by a single national licensing scheme, though this is changing.
+Medically registered practitioners should hold current statutory registration with the General Medical Council (GMC) for doctors, General Dental Council (GDC) for dentists or Nursing and Midwifery Council (NMC) for nurses.
+Non-medically registered practitioners are not currently required to hold statutory registration but should hold Ofqual-regulated qualifications at the appropriate level and accreditation with Save Face or the JCCP.
+Care Quality Commission (CQC) registration is not currently mandatory for cosmetic aesthetic clinics in England, but where a clinic voluntarily holds it this demonstrates an exceptionally high level of clinical governance.
+The Aesthetic Standard notes CQC status and practitioner registration type on every clinic profile.

 Can I find specialist dermatology clinics in Birmingham?